OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 ## Run the tool

 You don't have to do anything to run the tool.
-When webpack runs, it creates the functions.json file and puts it in memory in development mode, or in the /dist folder in production mode.
+When Webpack runs, it creates the functions.json file and puts it in memory in development mode, or in the /dist folder in production mode.

 ## Basics of JSDoc tags